03 December, 2025

 Any addresses you’ve used as a registered office in the past stay in the public register for the company’s lifespan and then another 20 years after it is dissolved.

-If you submit a Self Assessment tax return, your details should also be updated through HMRC.
+If you submit a Self Assessment tax return, your details should also be updated with HMRC.

 Virtual business addresses make it easy to manage change